 Racing Industry Suspends Regumate®Use

-The racing industry has been advised to suspend their use of medication, Regumate® Equine, after traces of a banned steroid were identified in numerous samples.
+The racing industry has been advised to suspend the use of medication, Regumate® Equine after traces of a banned steroid were identified in numerous samples.

 Regumate® is a medication commonly used in performance mares.
 The medication, containing a synthetic progesterone hormone, suppresses the mare’s oestrus cycle, which can be linked to “mare-ish” behaviours.